thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-filter-nodes.md

 **Output**

-The output relation of the rule node corresponds to the device profile name.
+The output connection of the rule node corresponds to the device profile name.
 For example: "Temperature sensor", "Humidity sensor", etc.
+See rule node [connections](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-node-connection) for more details.

 **Usage example**